Zaoliang/functional-wheel/README.md

 ~~~

 #### Limitations

 At moment the wheels rely on os-autoinst and support to run unit tests only.
 The library of os-autoinst-distri-opensuse cannot be used directly.

 Due to the concept of wheel at this stage, we need to implemt own wheel rules to be able support to run openQA functional tests using own existing libray directly on github, by using a docker image (SLES product).

 #### Notes
-I see this is a potenial of wheel: test against new build by some sanity checks started directly via github workflow.
+I see there are some potenials in wheel: test against new build by some sanity checks started directly via github workflow.